 The Murder of Arthur Brodley: Part One

-The English south coastal resort of Bournemouth in 1939 had a population of 130,000.
+he English south coastal resort of Bournemouth in 1939 had a population of 130,000.
 The natural beauty of its cliffs and the wide sweep of its bay embraced a magic carpet of sand while the Bourne stream—fringed with parkland and public gardens—stretched into the heart of the coastal community.
 Bournemouth’s outstanding characteristic and attraction was its breadth of view and openness.

 The Murder of Arthur Brodley: Part Two

 Anger and disappointment blinded Joseph ‘Philly’ Morris to the tranquil beauty of the parkland and public gardens alongside the Bourne River.
 It was 8:15 p.m.
 And he needed a drink.
 The few pence he had in his pocket were barely enough to buy him cigarettes.
 Seeing a bench ahead, he picked up his pace.
 When he reached it, he stopped and sat down, pulling out the packet containing his last two cigarettes from his shirt pocket.
 With a well rehearsed jerk of the hand, he popped up one of the cig...

 The call came through to his home at 4:00 A. M. Putting on his slippers, Collier grabbed his robe from the foot of the bed.
 The bedroom was still in total darkness as he made his way across the room to the door.
 His wife, Lila, mumbled something incoherent, but he encouraged her to go back to sleep.
 By the time he reached the bottom of the stairs the phone was into its fifth ring.
 The telephone was in the alcove under the steps.
 He cleared his throat and picked up the receiver: “Chief Inspector Col...